Thursday, May 25, 2023

 “The largest Irish migration prior to the Great Potato Famine of 1848 was to Spain in the 17th and 18th centuries.
 The Irish, who were awarded Spanish citizenship on arriving in Spain as persecuted Catholics, joined the Spanish army's Hibernian regiments and became Spain's best soldiers and most famous generals.
 Many of these were posted in Cuba and married into the island's aristocracy, establishing our own great Irish-Cuban families (the O'Farrills, the O'Reillys, the Kindelans, the Madans, the Duanys, the O'Gabans, the Coppingers and the O'Naughtens).
 Four Captains General of Cuba were of Irish origin (Nicolás Mahy; Sebastián Kindelán; Leopoldo O'Donnell and Luís Prendergast).”[ii]

 Irish people served at high levels in government and in senior military positions.
-The lighthouse at El Morro, the fort that guarded Havana Bay, had been known as "O'Donnell's Lighthouse", after the Spanish governor, a relative of Red Hugh O'Donnell.
+The lighthouse at El Morro, the fort that guards Havana Bay, had been known as "O'Donnell's Lighthouse", after the Spanish governor, a relative of Red Hugh O'Donnell.

 “A Cuban field marshal, Juan Manuel de Cagigal (who hailed from Santiago de Cuba), deployed troops to block the British escape both by sea and by land…The British saw no other alternative than to surrender to the Spanish, who once again secured western Florida with the aid of an army largely composed of Cuban men that included free slaves and mulattoes among their ranks.”[iv]

-Am important Irish component was Spain’s Hibernia Regiment[v] commanded by Arturo O'Neill de Tyrone y O'Kelly, born in Dublin, who became governor of the reclaimed colony of West Florida from 1781 to 1792.
+An important Irish component was Spain’s Hibernia Regiment[v] commanded by Arturo O'Neill de Tyrone y O'Kelly, born in Dublin, who became governor of the reclaimed colony of West Florida from 1781 to 1792.

 In 1781, the American revolution received desperately needed funds from Cuba, thanks to the same de Cagigal who had become governor.
 The money came from both government and private sources, including by legend from women who pawned their jewelry.
 Spain, like France, had its own strategic reasons to aid rebels against their English enemies.
-Did Cuban enthusiasm also come from identification with the first hopefully precedent-setting struggle for independence in the Americas?
+Did Cuban enthusiasm also come from identification with a hopefully precedent-setting struggle for independence in the Americas?

 Venerable Felix Varela, A Hero of Two Nations